 |

 Labeling guidelines The following are some recomendations for how to provide annotations that are as useful as possible.
+View the entire image: Make sure that your browser occupies the entire screen and that you scroll to see the entire image.
+If you label an object on the edge of your browser, make sure to scroll so that the entire object is visible.
 Follow the object outline: Click on top of the object boundary so that the polygon accurately delineates the object outline.
 The ideal outline should be good enough for somebody to recognize the object just by seeing the drawn polygon.
 Labeling occluded objects: Sometimes objects will be only partially visible.
 This is especially true for regions like roads, buildings, etc., which become difficult to label when there are many occlusions.
-We recommend in those cases to complete the boundary as if it was not occluded.
+We recommend in these cases to complete the boundary as if they were not occluded.
 Object naming: Use common English names for objects.
 Use a name that you think other people are likely to use to describe the same object.
-You can use several words to describe an object. |
+You can use several words to describe an object.
+Example object names: sky, tree, building, road, sidewalk, person, car, chair. |

 Our goal is not to provide a new benchmark for computer vision.
 The goal of the LabelMe project is to provide a dynamic dataset that will lead to new research in the areas of computer vision and computer graphics.
 More details about the dataset are available in our publication: |